- Prolonged use of the pacifier can lead to teeth problem

 - Early introduction of the pacifier can affect mom milk supply

-Sucking a pacifier easily becomes a habit or addictive to most babies and that’s why most parents don’t like introducing it to their baby because how hard to stop using it later.
+Sucking a pacifier easily becomes a habit or addictive to most babies and that’s why most parents don’t like introducing it to their baby because of how hard to stop using it later.
 If you want to avoid dummy fights, then take it away when the baby reaches one year.
 Here are ways to stop pacifier use on babies.

 - Pacifier could cause awaken nights